In Exercises 37–42, use the Standard Normal Table or technology t... | Channels for Pearson+

 Standard Normal Distribution

 The standard normal distribution is a special case of the normal distribution where the mean is 0 and the standard deviation is 1.
 It is represented by the bell-shaped curve and is used to determine probabilities and percentiles for normally distributed data.
-The area under the curve corresponds to probabilities, making it essential for finding z-scores.
+The area under the curve corresponds to probabilities, making it essential for z-score calculations.

 Recommended video: